TradeTrust/documentation/README.md

 # Website

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/blog/releases/3.0), a modern static website generator.

+We are using versioning from docusaurus, for more information: [https://docusaurus.io/docs/versioning]

 ## Installation

+**Please use node version 18.x.x**

 ```
 npm install